GambolingPangolin/talks/taproot/slides.md

   * deserialize the top stack item as a script
   * execute against the remaining stack items
 :::

+. . .

+Old nodes do some but not all of the validation.
+If an upgraded node accepts the transaction, so will a non-upgraded node.

 # BIP 2: The BIP Process